TheSoftNode/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. 8-firstdelete: A script that Delete the file betty.
 The file betty is in /tmp/my_first_directory

 10. 9-firstdirdeletion: A script that Delete the directory my_first_directory that is in the /tmp directory.

+11. 10-back: A script that changes the working directory to the previous one.